therealchjones/mffer/CONTRIBUTING.md

 ### Whitespace Style

 The overarching message is that whitespace is good.
 It adds to readability in many ways.
 The initial indenting whitespace (where needed) in each file is a tab character, not multiple spaces.
 Additionally, spaces should be used liberally to separate surrounding parentheses, braces, brackets, and operators from nearby content.
 The major exception to this rule is that an opening bracket of any kind should almost always be on the same line as the function or method call, class or struct definition, or other label associated with it.
 A space need not be between the function or method call label and its associated parentheses, but can be if it increases readability.
-The below pseudo-settings, derived from [OmniSharp](https://github.com/OmniSharp/omnisharp-roslyn) format configuration, specify many of the preferences associated with these dicta:

-    "SpaceWithinMethodDeclarationParenthesis": true,
-    "SpaceWithinMethodCallParentheses": true,
-    "SpaceWithinExpressionParentheses": true,
-    "SpaceWithinOtherParentheses": true,
-    "SpacingAroundBinaryOperator": "single",
-    "NewLinesForBracesInTypes": false,
-    "NewLinesForBracesInMethods": false,
-    "NewLinesForBracesInProperties": false,
-    "NewLinesForBracesInAccessors": false,
-    "NewLinesForBracesInAnonymousMethods": false,
-    "NewLinesForBracesInControlBlocks": false,
-    "NewLinesForBracesInAnonymousTypes": false,
-    "NewLinesForBracesInObjectCollectionArrayInitializers": false,
-    "NewLinesForBracesInLambdaExpressionBody": false,
-    "NewLineForElse": false,
-    "NewLineForCatch": false,
-    "NewLineForFinally": false
+More detailed descriptions of spacing associated with specific circumstances can be considered as deviations from the [default settings for OmniSharp](https://github.com/OmniSharp/omnisharp-roslyn/wiki/Configuration-Options#formatting-options), as listed in the project's [OmniSharp configuration file](omnisharp.json).

 ### Code Style